 Rideshare companies like Lyft and Uber changed the game when they became transportation options for commuters.
 Instead of having to drive oneself or rely on public transit schedules or call for an expensive taxicab, people could now tap on an app and in minutes, have a car pull up ready to drive them where they wanted to go.
 However, although Lyft and other rideshare apps have been revolutionary, using these services is not without some risks.
 Any driver, even one with a sparkling clean driving record, can get into an accident, resulting in passenger injury or even death.
-If you were hurt in a rideshare accident and need a Lyft accident lawyer in Lee’s Summit, contact Mayer & Rosenberg, P.C. to talk about the possibility of taking legal action in civil court.
+If you were hurt in a rideshare accident and need a Lyft accident lawyer, contact Mayer & Rosenberg, P.C. to talk about the possibility of taking legal action in civil court.

 The usual entities that tabulate data on traffic accident fatalities and injuries (such as the Federal Motor Carrier Safety Administration or the Department of Transportation) have begun to record rideshare-specific traffic incidents.
 However, the Taxicab, Limousine & Paratransit Association (TLPA) noticed this lack of reporting and decided to step in.
 On their Who’s Driving You? website, the TLPA has been tracking Lyft and other rideshare-related incidents, revealing some startling findings.
 For example, more than 50 people have died while using Lyft and other ridesharing services, although it should be noted that several of these deaths were due to alleged homicide or manslaughter and not traffic collisions.
 In that same vein, the TLPA also reported that more than 100 alleged incidences of assault have taken place since Uber and Lyft began offering rideshare services to the public.
 Using rideshare apps can be a risky practice, and not only because of car crashes.